CNC Job Setup Planning Sheet Skip to main content

 • Does not verify that calculated RPM is within the machine spindle speed range; user must confirm against machine specs

-• Chipload verification is a general guideline and does not account for specific tool geometry, coating, or manufacturer recommendations
+• Feed verification is a local guideline and does not account for specific tool geometry, coating, chip thinning, holder, coolant, or manufacturer recommendations

 • Maximum 8 tools per setup sheet; complex multi-operation parts may require multiple sheets